ianmaclarty/amulet/doc/math.md

 A quaternion can also be converted to a 3x3 or 4x4 matrix by passing it as the single argument to the `mat3` or `mat4` functions (see mat-cons).

-Finally a quaternion can be contructed from the coefficients of its real and imaginary parts:
+Finally a quaternion can be constructed from the coefficients of its real and imaginary parts:

 ~~~ {.lua}